Skip to Content

 This small area of Prague’s old town can be found between Old Town Square and the Vltava River.

-We took a private tour with a local guide to learn more about the Czech history of the Jewish people who called Prague’s old town home.
+We took a private tour with a local guide to learn about the Czech history of the Jewish people who called Prague’s old town home.

 During the tour, you can see the Jewish Town Hall, the Old Jewish Cemetery, the Spanish Synagogue, and the Old-New Synagogue, the oldest active synagogue in Europe.